 Name of Speaker Question Answer Actions needed/Comment 1.
 Will the Speaker be supervised at all times during their visit?
 If not, why not? yes 2.
 Have you carried out safeguarding checks (if appropriate) for the Speaker and have these been recorded in accordance with the school's safeguarding procedures? yes 3.
 Has the Speaker understood and confirmed that their communications in the school will: be respectful towards Catholic teachings; not be prejudicial or detrimental to the Catholic character of the school; not engage pupils in political activity; not cover certain partisan political views which are not deemed relevant or appropriate (provide details if applicable); be delivered in accordance with the requirements set out in the DfE's guidance on political impartiality in schools (if appropriate). yes 4.
 Have you reviewed the resources/materials that will be used by the Speaker? yes no further comment 5.
 Have you reviewed other resources produced by the Speaker (and by any organisation the speaker represents) even if they will not form part of the speaker's activities at the school? yes 6.
 Have you conducted a general internet search using the Speaker's name (e.g. a google search)?
 If parents or children and young people conducted a similar search are any concerns likely to arise? yes 7.
-Can you confirm that the political views espoused by the yes □ speaker/speaker's organisation are in compliance with British values and do not involve taking an extreme political position? no further comment 8.
-Have school policies and procedures applicable to the speaker been explained to and understood by the Speaker? yes no further comment 9.
-Are there any other outstanding issues or concerns with the Speaker and/or their suitability? yes no further comment 10.
-Will the Speaker deliver content of a high quality that is appropriate to the age and maturity of the children or young people in the audience? yes no further comment If you have any concerns regarding the suitability of this Speaker, you should contact your Diocese to seek further clarification.
-Signed Position Dated Approved for booking Senior Staff member Name Position Dated
+Can you confirm that the political views espoused by the yes □ no □

+speaker/speaker's organisation are in compliance with British values and do not involve taking an extreme political position? further comment

+8. Have school policies and yes

+procedures applicable to the speaker no

+been explained to and understood by the Speaker? further comment

+9. Are there any other outstanding yes

+issues or concerns with the Speaker no

+and/or their suitability? further comment

+10. Will the Speaker deliver content yes

+of a high quality that is appropriate no

+to the age and maturity of the

+, further comment ш

+children or young people in the further comment

+, further comment

+children or young people in the arding the suita of this Speak er, yo ou sho uld co ntact yo ur